lewagon/dotfiles/04-Front-End/README.md

 ## `01-HTML-and-CSS` (Wednesday)

-You will cover most of HTML & CSS concepts:
+You'll cover a lot of HTML & CSS concepts in the next few days, such as:

 - HTML skeleton and common tags (in `<head>` and `<body>`)
 - CSS simple and advanced selectors
-- Web-design resources for fonts & colors (google fonts, fontawesome).
+- Web-design resources for fonts & colors (google fonts, fontawesome etc.)

 The objective of this day is to build [your profile page](http://lewagon.github.io/html-css-challenges/04-advanced-selectors/) and put it online using [Github Pages](https://pages.github.com/).

 ## `02-CSS-components` (Thursday)

 We will go a bit further and make you code your own CSS component library.
-The objectives are
+The objectives are:

-- Improve your components culture
+- Improve the way you organize and store components
 - Re-code your [own CSS library](http://lewagon.github.io/ui-components)
 - Build pages re-using components, like [Airbnb Home](http://lewagon.github.io/html-css-challenges/10-homepage-with-cards/) or [Product Hunt dashboard](http://lewagon.github.io/html-css-challenges/12-profile-with-products/)

-**Take-away**: of course after this day, you can directly pick HTML/CSS code in [Le Wagon components](http://lewagon.github.io/ui-components).
+**Take-away**: Once you've finished, you'll be able to take HTML/CSS code directly from [Le Wagon components](http://lewagon.github.io/ui-components).

 ## `03-Bootstrap` (Friday)

-Before speaking of Bootstrap, we will briefly (15 minutes) list design resources & tools to build your graphical assets (pictures, icons, colors, fonts).
+Before diving into Bootstrap, we will briefly (15 minutes) go over some key design resources & tools you'll be using to build your graphical assets (pictures, icons, colors, fonts).

-Then, let's move to Bootstrap.
+Then, we move to Bootstrap.

 - For rich components, we've built our own CSS library.
-- For standard ones, let's not re-invent the wheel and use Bootstrap built-in classes.
+- For standard ones, let's not re-invent the wheel!
+We'll be using built-in Bootstrap classes.
-- Also yesterday, we saw how to build small grids with flexbox (e.g. for tabs).
-Again for a functional responsive grid, we need something more robust: here comes [Bootstrap grid](http://getbootstrap.com/css/#grid).
+- Yesterday we saw how to build small grids with flexbox (e.g. for tabs).
+But for a functional responsive grid, we need something more robust: here comes the [Bootstrap grid](http://getbootstrap.com/css/#grid)!

 ## `04-Frontend-Advanced` (Monday)

-We will introduce advanced concepts such as ERB, layout, and SASS.
-For that, we will use a nice frontend framework called [Middleman](https://middlemanapp.com) and we will learn to organize our HTML and CSS code in a very DRY way.
+We'll introduce advanced concepts such as ERB, layout, and SASS.
+For that, we will use a nice frontend framework called [Middleman](https://middlemanapp.com) and we'll learn to organize our HTML and CSS code in a very DRY way.

-It's normal if you struggle a bit with Middleman.
+It's normal to struggle a bit with Middleman.
 The good news is: Rails frontend will be very similar to Middleman.
-So it's a very good investment to work hard on Middleman!
+So it's a very good investment to work hard on it!

 ## `05-Javascript-and-jQuery` (Tuesday)

-Morning talk is an introduction to Javascript and jQuery.
-Let's see what's in common between js and ruby, and what's different.
+Our morning talk will be an introduction to Javascript and jQuery.
+We'll look at what js and ruby have in common, and how they differ.
 Then, we will introduce jQuery – an awesome JavaScript library – to play with the DOM, define events and callbacks.

 ## `06-jQuery-plugins` (Wednesday)

-Learn how to include a jQuery plugin **the correct way** in your project, either using a gem or using [Rails-assets](https://rails-assets.org/), and then adding the correct links in your `application.js` and `application.scss` files.
+Learn how to include a jQuery plugin **the correct way** in your project, either by using a gem or using [Rails-assets](https://rails-assets.org/), and then adding the correct links in your `application.js` and `application.scss` files.

 ## `07-HTTP-Ajax` (Thursday)

-HTTP is **the** protocol on which a website is based and that you absolutely need to know. **So understand it**.
+HTTP is **the** protocol on which a website is based and that you absolutely need to know. **So make sure you understand it :)**.
 Then learn to make HTTP requests in javascript using AJAX.
-We'll start playing with APIs today, yeah!
+And today is the day when we start playing with APIs!
+Yeah!

 ## `08-Product-Design-Sprint` (Friday)

-This is a rather special day. **No code, just prototyping and Product design**.
+This is a special day. **No coding 😱, just prototyping and Product design 🖌🖍📝**.
 The objective is to:

 - Prototype your project with your team
 - Make a demo of your project in front of the class as if you had coded it.